AndrejKolar/NetworkStack/README.md

 ### WebService

 The `WebService` class is used for making web requests.
-It implements the `WebServiceProtocol` which allows easy dependancy injection and testing.
+It implements the `WebServiceProtocol` which allows easy dependency injection and testing.
 The request method takes an `Endpoint` enum and a `ResultCallback`.
 It automatically toggles the network activity indicator using the `NetworkActivty` service and parses the data response using the `Parser` service.

 ```swift
 protocol WebServiceProtocol {